-

 Ravel: Piano Concerto in G Major, III.

-Mr. Parker’s piano recordings include a CD with the London Symphony featuring three piano concertos: Ravel’s Concertoin G, Stravinsky’s Capriccio, and the Gershwin Concerto in F, conducted by Michael Francis and released by ATMA Classique; and an all-fantasy solo disk including fantasies of Chopin, Schumann, and Beethoven for Azica Records; and three Mozart concertos: for one piano (K. 467), two pianos (K. 365), and three pianos (K. 242), featuring Mr. Parker and his two cousins, Jon Kimura Parker and Jamie Parker, produced by CBC Records with the Radio Orchestra and conductor Mario Bernardi.
+Piano recordings include a CD with the London Symphony featuring three piano concertos: Ravel’s Concerto in G, Stravinsky’s Capriccio, and the Gershwin Concerto in F, conducted by Michael Francis and released by ATMA Classique; and an all-fantasy solo disk including fantasies of Chopin, Schumann, and Beethoven for Azica Records; and three Mozart concertos: for one piano (K. 467), two pianos (K. 365), and three pianos (K. 242), featuring Ian and his two cousins, Jon Kimura Parker and Jamie Parker, produced by CBC Records with the Radio Orchestra and conductor Mario Bernardi.

 * * *